bb-froggy/realmjoin-docs/docs/faq.md

 It is in principle possible to host the RealmJoin

 ## What Firewall/Proxy settings do I have to configure?
-Please check chapter *Technical* section *Requirements* for detailed information on the RealmJoin connections.
+Please check the [infrastructure requirements](http://docs.realmjoin.com/infrastructure.html#network) for detailed information on the RealmJoin connections.

 ## Does G&K have any recommendations on workflows?
 TBD